scottbcovert/SF1Spark/README.md

 $ docker-compose up [Start MongoDB container & Build/Start MEAN.js app container]
 ```

-* Go to [VM's ip]:3000 in your browser

-* Create local.js file in config/env & set ENV var values there

-* Change etc/hosts file to map localhost to VM's ip; be sure to undo this later
+* Change etc/hosts file to map 'localhost' to VM's ip; BE SURE TO UNDO THIS LATER

+* Go to localhost:3000 in your browser